7 Python interoperability

 use_virtualenv(obtainEnvironmentPath(env))

-After configuring the Python environment, R commands can now be reticulate
+After configuring the Python environment, R commands can now be run using reticulate

 (ad <- anndata$read_h5ad(example_h5ad))